Sutton Hoo: The objects in the burial chamber

 David M. Wilson has remarked that the metal artworks found in the Sutton Hoo graves were "work of the highest quality, not only in English but in European terms".

 Sutton Hoo is a cornerstone of the study of art in Britain in the 6th–9th centuries.
 George Henderson has described the ship treasures as "the first proven hothouse for the incubation of the Insular style".
 The gold and garnet fittings show the creative fusion of earlier techniques and motifs by a master goldsmith.
 Insular art drew upon Irish, Pictish, Anglo-Saxon, native British and Mediterranean artistic sources: the 7th-century Book of Durrow owes as much to Pictish sculpture, British millefiori and enamelwork and Anglo-Saxon cloisonné metalwork as it does to Irish art.
 The Sutton Hoo treasures represent a continuum from pre-Christian royal accumulation of precious objects from diverse cultural sources, through to the art of gospel books, shrines and liturgical or dynastic objects.

+The mound was found to contain a uniquely rich Anglo-Saxon ship-burial in the centre of which was a chamber containing grave goods including jewellery, silver bowls, drinking vessels, clothing and weaponry.
+In 2016, researchers at the British Museum found that lumps of bitumen or tar found in Mound 1 closely chemically matched examples from the area now in modern-day Syria.
+It is not clear what the tar was used for: "embalming, medicine and... water-proofing" are all possibilities.